CodinGame/monaco-editor-wrapper/README.md

 ##### Highlighting/theme

 This library uses VS Code themes instead of Monaco theme.
-To add your custom theme, use the `addVSCodeTheme` method.
+To add your custom theme, use the `defineVSCodeTheme` method.

-:warning: this method returns a promise, you need to wait for it before calling `monaco.editor.setTheme`.

 Default Monaco theme shouldn't be used.